 9. Tell Each Other Stories

 You can do this during or after the activity.
 Take turns in telling each other stories and then asking each other questions to test how well each of you listened and remembered the story.
-Help your child along with some prompts if they have trouble.
+Help your child if they have trouble.

 Once bathtime is over, sit down with your child and ask them to tell you what you did step-by-step, testing their memory, and recall.
 Prompt them when they cannot recall certain aspects, and even ask questions about what they’re telling you.
 You could also “play dumb” in some instances to get them to tell you what happened in more detail: